open/close all folders

 - This term is used almost word-for-word by one of characters in Aleksander Kamiński's Kamienie na szaniec (Stones for the rampart; the story of two lads in the Polish underground movement) to describe Rudy's look after being freed from a Nazi prison.
 Rudy dies shortly afterwards due to injuries sustained during brutal interrogation conducted by Gestapo.

-- The subject of a few The Far Side strips; in one, a guy is completely mummified, while his buddy tells a third friend something like "So this big bear was just lyin' there, and Jim got to wonderin' if it was dead or just sleepin'.."
+- The subject of a few The Far Side strips; in one, a guy is completely mummified, while his slightly less battered buddy tells a doctor something like "So this big gorilla was just lyin' there, and Jim got to wonderin' if it was dead or just sleepin'.."
 In another, the visitor to the mummy's bedside starts going on and on and on about how unbearably itchy casts can get.

 - In Disgaea, Mid-Boss appears like this after one of the fights against him (the third, I think).

-- Otani Yoshitsugu from Sengoku Basara is bandaged head to foot due to him suffering from leprosy.
+- Otani Yoshitsugu from Sengoku Basara is bandaged head to foot due to suffering from leprosy, with only his Black Eyes of Crazy visible.
 It's pretty damn unnerving.

 - Joshua Graham of Fallout: New Vegas, due to being burned alive for his failure by Caesar.
 By passing a speech check, he tells you that every night he has to replace the bandages and upon exposing his wounds to the air he feels the pain of being burned alive once again.